ndronos/c-nomorph/Adamson-2011/README.md

 what's actually on the CPU.
 Look through the x86 or ARM7 instruction set and you will find no references to Unicode strings or "objects" of any kind;
+what you get is simple arithmetic and logical operations that work on operands of 8, 16, and (maybe) 32 bits.